-- 1) The Board shall begin consideration of the Completed Application within 30 days of its acceptance.
-The Board shall act to approve, conditionally approve, or disapprove the Accepted Application within 90 days of acceptance of the application. - 2) The Board may apply to the Selectmen for an extension not to exceed an additional 90 days before acting to approve, conditionally approve or disapprove an application.
+- 1) The Board shall act to approve, conditionally approve, or disapprove the Accepted Application within 65 days of acceptance of the application. - 2) The Board may apply to the Selectmen for an extension not to exceed an additional 90 days before acting to approve, conditionally approve or disapprove an application.
 An applicant may waive the requirement for Board action within the time periods specified in these regulations and consent to such extension as may be mutually agreeable. - 3) Approval of the application shall be certified by written endorsement on the Plat and signed and dated by the Chairman of the Board.
 If any application is disapproved, the grounds for such disapproval shall be adequately stated in the records of the Board and in written notice given to the Applicant within 72 hours of the decision. - 4) An approved plan shall be recorded by the Board with the Register of Deeds of Grafton County within 90 days of approval.
 Any subdivision plan not filed within this time frame shall be considered void.